Jefferson Township, New Jersey: Local government

 Jefferson Township is governed under a Mayor-Council system of municipal government under the Faulkner Act.
 The township is one of 71 (of the 564) municipalities statewide that use this form of government.
 The governing body is comprised of the Mayor and the five-member Township Council.
 All governing body officials are elected at-large in partisan elections to serve four-year terms on a staggered basis in even-numbered years as part of the November general election, with three council seats up together for election and then two council seats and the mayoral seat coming up for election together two years later.

 As of 2023, the Mayor of Jefferson Township is Republican Eric Wilsusen, whose term of office ends December 31, 2026.
-Members of the Jefferson Township Council are Council President Melissa Senatore (R, 2026), Council Vice President Jay Dunham (R, 2024), Robert Birmingham (R, 2024), Josh Kalish (R, 2026) and H. Ronald Smith (R, 2024).
+Members of the Jefferson Township Council Melissa Senatore (R, 2026), Council Vice President Barbie Garruto (R, 2026), Robert Birmingham (R, 2026), Council President Josh Kalish (R, 2026) and Yvonne Ioffredo (R, 2026).

 In March 2021, Josh Kalish was selected from a list of three candidates nominated by the Republican municipal committee to fill the council seat expiring in December 2022 that had been held by Debi Merz Bennett until she stepped down from office the previous month.
 Kalish served on an interim basis until the November 2021 general election, when he was elected to serve the balance of the term of office.

 In May 2017, Michael J. Sanchelli resigned from his seat expiring in December 2018, after being mandated to leave office due to issues related to his state pension which require him to be out of office for 180 days.

 In April 2016, the Township Council selected Kimberly Finnegan from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had been held by Richard W. Yocum until his resignation.